naznajmuddin/xarm_find_block/README.md

 # xArm Find Block

 This repository will move xArm robotic arm to find the specific coloured block.
+This code will emphasis on green colour.